 - Strict Transport Security Not Enforced: HSTS cannot be globally on for all of our customers, as we cannot possibly know if anybody has use cases where non-http traffic should still be allowed.
 It is very easy for our customers however to enable HSTS simply by enabling one line from their site-specific Nginx configuration.
 For more information see our Seravo.com/docs developer documentation.

 - TLS Version 1.0 Protocol Detection: Our servers still support using TLS 1.0 for backwards compatibility.
 Among others IE 10 and Android 4.3 need TLS 1.0 as they don’t support never protocol revisions.
+We plan to drop TLS 1.0 support when the market share if MSIE 10 and older drops below 0,5 %.
+Currently it is around 2 % and most users are in corporate environments, where they have no influence themselves on getting their browser updated, and thus trying to force users to upgrade is not helpful.
 Any site at Seravo.com will get on SSLLabs.com rating A by default, and rating A+ when the site has HSTS enabled (see above).
 All new browsers use TLS 1.3 and having TLS 1.0 still available for backwards compatibility is the smartest thing to do at the time being.
 Support for all old SSL protocol versions has however been removed.

 - WordPress Administrative Interface Exposed: This means that logging into WordPress is possible via /wp-login.php, and the implied solution is to move it to another address, like 123login.php.
 This is purely security by obscurity and does very little to actually help.
 It might even make the site owner worse off, because it gives false sense of security and might put off real security measures, like login logging, brute force limiting, strong password enforcement and other techniques that actually matter.
 All of the aforementioned are, of course, in place by default on all Seravo’s customers’ sites thanks to the Seravo Plugin that implements them.
 Seravo advises against obfuscating he wp-login.php or /wp-admin/ addresses, as it does little to help security but do actually introduce real usability and availability issues to end users.